Observable Social Life Spaces: Exploring User Interpretations of agent-side life context in human-agent interaction: Results

 \subsubsection{Other Factors and Their Impact on Equality}

 Users' prior knowledge strongly shaped their relational expectations with the agent.
-Those with instrumental needs emphasized efficiency and retained a clear functional hierarchy (P24), while those with relational needs interpreted the agent's independent experiences as signs of authenticity, fostering more peer-like, equal relationships: "With this agent, I felt the relationship was more like talking with a friend.”
-(P3).
+Those with instrumental needs emphasized efficiency and retained a clear functional hierarchy (P24), while those with relational needs interpreted the agent's independent experiences as signs of authenticity and sometimes reported stronger perceived equality, as in P3's comment: With this agent, I felt the relationship was more like talking with a friend.
 Importantly, these orientations were fluid and sometimes shifted with performance.

+This division may reflect more than individual preference.
+In a 10-day diary study followed by interviews, Chen et al.~\cite{chen2026ai} propose a ``support gap'' framing in which participants with limited access to human support evaluated an AI more positively, whereas those with strong support networks judged it against the standard of high-quality human empathy.
+Our design did not measure participants' offline support networks, so we cannot test this account here.

 Differences also emerged in how users perceived the authenticity of the agent's role.
 Some participants quickly categorized the agent into preexisting cognitive schemas, and this categorization largely determined the nature of the relationship.
-Even when showing curiosity about the life world, some participants still viewed the agent as a \textit{"virtual child”} (P17) or \textit{"electronic pet”} (P24) rather than as an entity with independent thought.
+Even when showing curiosity about the life world, some participants still viewed the agent as a \textit{"virtual child”} (P17) or \textit{"electronic pet”} (P24) while leaving its independent identity uncertain.
 Users with richer prior knowledge of AI often dismissed the authenticity of the agent's identity, attributing its responses to prewritten scripts or instrumental logic.
 As P2 put it: \textit{"It may say it has a life and a world … but I think that's just a written setting.
 I don't believe it really lives.”}

-Overall, users sought anthropomorphism rather than full humanization.
-They valued memory, empathy, and motivation but still acknowledged the agent's artificial nature.
-This rational boundary allowed equal, human-like interactions yet enabled quick withdrawal when failures occurred: \textit{"Unless it really messes things up—like when DeepSeek wrote code that didn't run and completely misunderstood my intent—I tend to interact with it on an equal basis, even giving it encouraging prompts.
-Still, when it fails badly, I immediately switch to 'boss mode.'”}(p10)
+Overall, users sought limited anthropomorphic cues while maintaining awareness of the agent's artificial nature.
+They valued memory, empathy, and motivation.
+This boundary allowed provisional human-like interpretation while enabling quick withdrawal when failures occurred: \textit{Unless it really messes things up--like when DeepSeek wrote code that didn't run and completely misunderstood my intent--I tend to interact with it on an equal basis, even giving it encouraging prompts.
+Still, when it fails badly, I immediately switch to 'boss mode'.}(P10)